 British Council educators will share their insights and experiences, so that you can learn how to best talk to young children; how to create the best environment for them to learn English as an additional language; and how to monitor their progress.

 Through articles, videos and live events you will hear from early childhood experts and parents, and see for yourself how young children learn inside the early years classroom.
-At every stage, you will be offered tips, advice and downloadable resources.
+At every stage, you will be offered tips, advice and downloadable resources that will help you at teaching english as a foreign language to children.

 You will join discussions and have the opportunity to interact live with our experienced educators.